krishnaragmr/Candidate-Assessment-Project/readme.md

 - password:password

--used to listen for and process jobs as they are added to the job queue php artisan queue:listen --timeout=0
+-   used to listen for and process jobs as they are added to the job queue

+php artisan queue:listen --timeout=0